UMBC-DREAM-Lab/UMBC-DREAM-Lab.github.io/_pages/teaching.md

 [Course Website](https://www.csee.umbc.edu/courses/undergraduate/CMSC491malware/)
 <br>

 Introduction to static and dynamic malware analysis.
 Basic and advanced tools are presented, both host- and web-based.
 Utilities to provide summary information, as well as disassemblers and debuggers, are discussed in detail.
-Emphasis is on analysis of realistic malware specimens from the texttbook, or found in the wild.
-Homeworks and exams consist of preparation of malware analysis reports isuch as those used in industry.
+Emphasis is on analysis of realistic malware specimens from the textbook, or found in the wild.
+Homeworks and exams consist of preparation of malware analysis reports such as those used in industry.
 Prerequisite is CMSC 313 or equivalent.
 Students are expected to have a solid grasp of programming in assembler as well as a high-level language such as C. Knowledge of operating systems and networks will be useful but is not required.

 ## DATA 690 Practical Deep Learning (Fall)